uriahpissalidis/leetcode_easy/README.md

 -Added a java solution to leetcode #1502 on 05/08/22, can make arithmetic progression from sequence<br>
 -Added a python solution to leetcode problem #1108 on 05/08/22, defanging an IP address<br>
 -Added a java and python solution to leetcode problem #1523 on 05/08/22, count odd numbers in an interval range<br>
+-Added a python solution to leetcode problem #2114 on 05/10/22, count the max number of words in a sentence<br>